Rodrigo Hilbert: Career

 With some friends, he set up a theater company Elza Gomes and traveled throughout Brazil with the play Duelo.

 In 2007 he took part in Dança dos Famosos, the Brazilian equivalent of Strictly Come Dancing, in the TV show Domingão do Faustão, when he surprised everyone and got a lot of compliments from expert reviewers of the TV show jury and he was the winner.

 Personal life

-In 2003 he began to date the presenter Fernanda Lima, ending with her at the end of that year.
+In 2003 he began to date the presenter Fernanda Lima, breaking up with her at the end of that year.
 Soon after he had a relationship of a few months with the actress Juliana Paes.

 Hilbert and Fernanda resumed dating in September 2004.
 At the end of 2007, the couple announced that they were expecting twins, João and Francisco, who were born on April 20, 2008.
 They have lived together in a cohabitation since 2006 and the couple legally married in 2020.